Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 - `reference_genome`: The absolute path to the reference genome FASTA file.
 - `analysis_folder`: The absolute path to the folder in which all pipeline outputs will be saved.
-- 'raw_fastq_folder':The absolute path to the folder in which all raw fastq files are stored.
+- `raw_fastq_folder`:The absolute path to the folder in which all raw fastq files are stored.
 - `bwa`: The absolute path to the `bwa` executable
 - `samtools`: The absolute path to the `samtools` executable
 - `read_threshold`: The minimum number of reads at a location for that location to be called as a site.
 We recommend leaving it to the default value of 4.